SUNET/jupyter-site/markdown/workshop/index.md

 ## Schedule

-This is the tentative schedule for the workshop, all times are in CEST timezone (UTC+02:00).
-The schedule is subject to change.
+This is the schedule for the workshop, all times are in CEST timezone (UTC+02:00).
+The schedule is more or less fixed at this point.

 | When |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|What |
 | --- | --- | --- |